mailsac/dracula/README.md

 ```

-then use the client to put values and count them:
+then use the Go client to put values and count them:

 ```go
 package main